What Is a Fixed Gear

 - Brakes: Rim

 A one-of-a-kind perspective dealt in two suits.
 Both feature an athletic geometry, wide flat bars for leverage, dual hand brakes, our signature race seat, Gates Carbon Drive, and unique flip-flop rear hub.
 The Ace of Clubs takes a recreational approach with features that drive its simplicity, while The Ace of Spades doubles down on performance.

-3. Best Value: Golden Cycles Single Speed Fixed Gear Bike
+4. Best Under $300: Golden Cycles Single Speed Fixed Gear

 - FRAME: High Tensile Steel Fully Tig-Welded FORK: 1-1/8″ Steel Fork BRAKES: Front & Rear

 - HEADSET: 1-1/8″ Neco Headset HANDLEBAR: Alloy Custom Riser Bars

 - CHAINRING CRANK: Alloy 46T BOTTOM BRACKET: Sealed Bearing 68mm